Merge-of-Thought Distillation: MoT enables Selection-Free CoT Distillation

-We further visualize the optimization dynamics for QWEN3-8B on the BOBA dataset under standard MOT and MOT without the R1 teacher.
-To isolate optimization dynamics, we log training loss every step on the same QWQ-distilled corpus and evaluate AIME every 50 steps (as in our ablation protocol).
+\textbf{Optimization Dynamics with Distribution-Shifted Teacher.} We visualize optimization dynamics on \emph{BOBA} for both \textbf{8B} and \textbf{14B} scales under standard MoT and MoT without R1 (removing the R1 teacher).
+We log training loss at every step on the same QWQ-distilled corpus and evaluate AIME score every 50 steps (as in our ablation protocol).
+From Figure~\ref{fig:MoT-vs-MoT-no-r1-8b-14b}, we observe that although the performance of the no-R1 variants converges faster, including R1 \textbf{raises the performance ceiling, delays saturation and reduces post-peak degradation}, suggesting better regularization and a higher training upper bound at both scales.
+This indicates that even with the distribution-shifted teacher, MoT extracts beneficial common reasoning signals while mitigating teacher-specific noise.

-Observations from Figure~\ref{fig:mot-vs-mot-no-r1}: \begin{itemize} \item Including R1 raises the performance ceiling: the AIME curve with R1 continues to improve and reaches a higher peak than the no-R1 variant. \item In the late stage of training, MOT including R1 achieves the global highest AIME while maintaining a higher training loss than the variant without R1 at the same steps. \item Including R1 alleviates overfitting: the no-R1 variant tends to saturate earlier and shows signs of degradation thereafter, whereas MOT with R1 sustains or improves AIME despite a higher training loss, suggesting better regularization and a higher training upper bound. \item This once again proves that MOT can overcome the \textbf{performance degradation} caused by the strong distribution shift teacher and extract \textbf{beneficial common reasoning features} from it.
-More details are provided in the \end{itemize}